Iraqi migrants caught in border crisis in Belarus fly home

 Perhaps as many as 7,000 migrants remain in Belarus, according to authorities there.
 Many have moved to the temporary shelter of the warehouse since Tuesday, where they were given mattresses, water, hot meals and medical assistance.

-Iraqi Kurdish migrants said the warehouse had filled up fast, with not enough food or places to sleep.
-A video acquired by The Associated Press showed men, women and children there, some sleeping on blankets or in sleeping bags on the floor.
+Iraqi Kurds said the warehouse had filled quickly, with not enough food or places to sleep.
+A video obtained by The Associated Press showed men, women and children in sleeping bags or on blankets on the floor.

 “At first, the situation was good, I mean on the first day.
 We were receiving three meals a day.
 But as more people came in from the forest, it has got more and more crowded.
 As a result, we got no dinner yesterday and no lunch today,” one young Iraqi Kurdish man said.